wguesdon/Bioinformatics_env/README.md

 - **VSCode** - Web-based code editor
 - **Quarto** - For presentations and reports

+All packages have pinned versions for reproducibility.
+See `VERSIONS.md` for details.

 ## File Storage

 All your work is saved in the `workspace/` directory, which persists between container restarts.